Episode 207: The Leadership Attitude (Free)

 Cornelius Fichtner: Hello and welcome to Episode #207.
 This is The Project Management Podcast™ at www.pm-podcast.com and I am Cornelius Fichtner.
 Nice to have you with us.

-I came across an article titled “The Leadership Attitude” written by Elizabeth Harrin.
+I came across an article titled “The Leadership Attitude” [2019 Update: the template website is no longer available, so we removed the link] written by Elizabeth Harrin.
 I liked what she had to say.
 In this article, she boiled leadership down to four main pillars: Openness, Honesty, Trust and Integrity.

 In our interview today, I meet up with her to discuss the article in more detail.
 We look at the difference between management and leadership, how you can be a manager and leader at the same time, and what these four pillars mean to her.